My Mother-in-Law Didn't Just Crash My Wedding. She Walked Down the Aisle Wearing My Dress While I Watched from the Back of the Room.

 I pulled my phone out of my pocket and projected the screen onto the large monitors set up for our love story slideshow.
 I didn’t show our photos.
 I showed the emails.
 The receipts from the salon with the time of payment for urgent services.

 The messages where she told the designer I was “unstable” to get what she wanted.
 “This isn’t just a dress,” I announced.
-“This is a recording of how it works.
+“This is a record of how it works.
 And Alexander?
 He watched it.”

 I looked at the man.
 He looked like a deer in the headlights.
 I turned to the investors.
 “If I can expose a snake like that in my own family, imagine how well I can protect your investments.”

 Diana tried to grab the microphone, but I backed away.
-I was no longer the girl in the spotted yellow dress.
+I was no longer the person in the spotted yellow dress.
 I was the woman who had simply shown everyone who the Millers were.

 The parking lot was cold, but I didn’t feel it.
 The music had stopped behind me.
 My phone was buzzing with messages from Alexander, but I hadn’t opened them.
 The flowers, the cake, the months of planning—it was all trash now.